sungyoungmoon/sungyoung/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a senior Computer Science student at the University of California San Diego, preparing to transition from academia to the tech industry.
-With a deep dive into both theoretical foundations and practical applications, I have gained experience in website development and data analysis.
-I have participated in various class projects and pursued personal projects.
+I am a senior Computer Science student at the University of California, San Diego, preparing to transition from academia to the tech industry.
+Through both theoretical foundations and practical applications, I have gained experience in software engineering, web development, and data analysis.
+I have participated in various class projects and have also pursued personal projects.

 {style="text-align: justify;"}